AndreiVed/WeatherAPICodeChallenge/README.md

 3. Explore the API Documentation: The best way to understand the API is by using their interactive documentation, specifically the Swagger tool.
 This tool allows you to test different endpoints, see the required parameters, and view example JSON responses.
 This will be very helpful in structuring your application's data models.

-Bonus Points
+Bonus Points:

 - Writing the app in Kotlin.
 - Using Gradle as a package manager.
 - Using Retrofit (https://square.github.io/retrofit/) for API interaction.

+## Getting Started

+To run this application,
+you need to provide a valid API key from WeatherAPI.com.

+### 1. Local deployment:
+- Create venv: `python -m venv .venv`
+- Activate venv: `source .venv/bin/activate`
+- Install requirements: `pip install requirements.txt`
+- Create a .env file and set your API_KEY from WeatherAPI.com or use mine:
+`API_KEY=9ca70da4e3254418b49172244252808`
+- Run `python main.py`

+### 2. Using Docker:
+- Build the Docker image from the Dockerfile: `docker build -t weather_api .`
+- Run the container by passing your API key as an environment variable using the -e flag:
+`docker run -e "API_KEY=your_weather_api_key" weather_api`